Jakeler/ble-serial/README.md

 ```
 The output is a list of the recognized nearby devices.
 After the MAC address it prints out the device name, if it can be resolved.

-If there are devices not found it might help to increase the scan time.
-All discoverable devices must actively send advertisements, to save power the intervall of this can be quite slow, so try for example 30 seconds then.
+If there are no devices found it might help to increase the scan time.
+All discoverable devices must actively send advertisements, to save power the interval of this can be quite long, so then try for example 30 seconds.
 ```
 optional arguments:
   -h, --help            show this help message and exit